 Balance is one feature that pro tools have over some cheap econo model.
 This drill and impact driver balance right on the trigger – exactly where you want the balance to be.

 When I was 10 years old, my dad began renovating our kitchen.
 And that event has affected me to this day.
-Dad was cutting some 3/4” plywood with a shiny silver bargain-basement circular saw that he bought through a mail-order flier that came to the door.
+Dad was cutting some 3/4” plywood with a shiny, silver, bargain-basement circular saw that he bought through a mail-order flier that came to the door.
 There are two things I remember about that incident.
 First, even though the saw was quite new, it filled the house with the toxic smell of burning wires as the motor died.
 And second, failing to cut that plywood accurately was one of the only times I saw my mild-mannered dad get angry.
 The frustration of having critical work halted, coupled with the regret of buying a cheap saw that turned out to be quite expensive on a per-cut basis made for a less-than-ideal day for Dad, and it also helped form my attitude towards tools ever since.

 It’s true that I like bargains at least as much as the next person.
 When it comes to power tools however, bargains can definitely be taken too far.
 That’s the root of the problem that my dad experienced.
-And it’s even more likely to happen today.
+It’s even more likely to happen today.
 Downward price pressures have been active in the tool world for decades.
 And this is a good thing for tool users.
 The reason some power tools today are much better and much cheaper than they used to be is precisely because of this pressure.
 Though a conversation I had illustrates how this can go wrong by going too far.

 One day at a woodworking show a few years ago, a tool executive I know explained how it works selling tools through big box stores.
 In many cases, he explained, these retail behemoths simply dictate a final retail selling price that they’re willing to pay for, say, a cordless drill.
 Manufacturers take this number, then reverse-engineer a tool backwards to be that cheap.
 Isn’t it easy to see how quality takes a back seat in this scenario?
 All this takes me to a bit of simple advice that will pay off for you.